esl/MongooseIM/doc/modules/mod_inbox.md

 ### Filtering and ordering

 Inbox query results may be filtered by time range and sorted by timestamp.
-By default, `mod_inbox` returns all conversations, most recently updated first.
+By default, `mod_inbox` returns all conversations, listing the ones updated most recently first.

 A client may specify three parameters: